Slots

 <qk:spread>Article contents...</qk:spread>

-<qk:spread slot="footer">
+<qk:spread #slot={"footer"}>

-<p>Release informations...</p>
+<p>Release information...</p>

-<p>Copyright informations...</p>
+<p>Copyright information...</p>

 </qk:spread>